Megarian school: History

 The Megarian school of philosophy was founded by Euclides of Megara, who had been one of the pupils of Socrates in the late 5th century BC.
 His successors, as head of the school in Megara, were said to have been Ichthyas (mid 4th century BC), and Stilpo (late 4th century BC).
 It is unlikely, however, that the Megarian school was a genuine institution, but more of a casual description of its geographic origin, like the Austrian school in economics.
 Nor did it have a unified philosophical position.
-It was said that the philosophers of the school were first called Megarians and that later they were called Eristicans, and then Dialecticians, but it is probable that these names designated splinter groups distinct from the Megarian school.
+It was said that the philosophers of the school were first called Megarians and that later they were called Eristics, and then Dialecticians, but it is probable that these names designated splinter groups distinct from the Megarian school.
 Besides Ichthyas, Euclides' most important pupils were Eubulides of Miletus and Clinomachus of Thurii.
 It seems to have been under Clinomachus that a separate Dialectical school was founded, which placed great emphasis on logic and dialectic, and Clinomachus was said to have been "the first to write about propositions and predicates."
 However, Euclides himself taught logic, and his pupil, Eubulides, who was famous for employing celebrated paradoxes, was the teacher of several later dialecticians.

 Via Stilpo, the Megarian school is said to have influenced the Eretrian school under Menedemus and Asclepiades; Pyrrho, the founder of Pyrrhonism; and Zeno of Citium, the founder of Stoicism.
 Zeno was said to have studied under Stilpo and Diodorus Cronus, and to have disputed with Philo the Dialectician.
 It was perhaps the Dialecticians, Diodorus and Philo, who were the biggest influence on the development of Stoic logic, and that Zeno studied under Stilpo to learn his moral teachings, although Stilpo, too, is said to have excelled "in the invention of arguments and in sophistry."